web-platform-tests/interop/2023/README.md

 # Interop 2023

-Interop 2023 aims to make the web more interoperable in key areas, prioritized by web developer and user needs.
-The team is formed of browser vendors and other contributors to the web platform, and is part of [the web-platform-tests project](https://github.com/web-platform-tests/wpt).

-Similar to [Interop 2022](https://wpt.fyi/interop-2022), this will be a public metric based on the progress of selected focus areas and investigation efforts.
+Interop 2023 is a project of Web Platform Tests (WPT).
+Used by many browser engineering teams, [WPT](https://web-platform-tests.org/) is an automated [test suite](https://github.com/web-platform-tests/wpt) for the web standards created within the WHATWG, W3C, and other standards organizations.

+The aim of the annual Interop project is to increase interoperability across browsers in key technical areas that are of high priority to web developers and for user needs.
+Interop is run by a steering committee of representatives from the companies that make substantial contributions to browser rendering engines.

+Similar to [Interop 2022](https://wpt.fyi/interop-2022), the tests selected are continuously run on WPT’s automated testing infrastructure.
+The test pass rates for each browser rendering engine are displayed on the Interop Dashboard — displaying the percentage of passing tests in each chosen area, and an overall total score.
+The Interop Dashboard also displays scores for group progress on particular Investigation Projects selected for the the Interop team to work on throughout the year.

+Interop is tightly focused on 1) technology that can be tested on WPT’s current infrastructure; and 2) technology that is already specified on web standards.
+This is not a place to invent new web technology, or solve complex problems that need web standards.
+That works should happen in the standards bodies.

 The overall timeline for the planning process is:

 - Public call for proposals beginning September 15.
 - Proposal review by the team, with an opportunity for refinement.